maestromac/Episodic/README.md

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Episodic are outlined below.

-- [ ] Sign up/Log in by email, twitter, or FB
+- [ ] Sign up/Log with twitter or FB
 - [ ] Richer story creation and editing with MediumEditor image add-on
 - [ ] Tag stories with multiple tags and search stories by tag
 - [ ] Bookmark stories